Case Study – Use of Safety Tools Allmet Abrasives

 Cementing room.
 Diesel engines, piping, tanks, and structures/frames (skid).

 Degreasing and high-pressure washing with high pressure and hot water, 500 bar pressure.
 Mechanical pretreatment of corroded parts.
 Spot painting of grinded and pretreated areas.
-Painting the entire unit (see photos below).
-Changing color from orange to blue.
+Painting the entire unit (see photos below), changing colour from orange to blue.

 B: Mechanical pretreatment with Flap Disc/needle gun/knife.